-I’ve been a writer and musician for over a decade, and have been teaching music lessons for 10 years.
+I’ve been a writer and musician since my teens, and have been teaching music lessons for over a decade.
 I began journaling at 15, mostly free-writing and poetry.
 This was my segway into guitar and songwriting.
 Over the years, piece by piece, I’ve gathered many angles to my myriad profession.

 I’ll never forget my first singer/songwriter experience when I was 17.
 I watched my neighbor play guitar and sing on his porch.
 That moment changed my life and set me on the road I’m on today.
 Music and poetry can be transcendent when there is truth and love behind it.

 At 18, I formed a transitory first band, The Screaming Poets.
 Shortly after, while attending Columbia College Chicago for creative writing, I organized another project called Satori.
 This group featured an accoutrement of musicians and styles over the course of its existence.
 From indie-folk to punkish hard-rock to downtempo electronica, it was its own versatile caravan.

 Post-Satori and a plethora of songs later, I fell into the world of electronic music production and engineering, getting hands-on with computer software and a keyboard controller.
 Furthering my advancement in the technological arts, I attended SAE Institute of Technology located in the heart of New York City.
 I graduated from the program with high standings.

 The introduction to electronic music was a seed planted many years ago working with a friend producer and DJ.
 Over the years that seed developed into a unique cohesion of computer production with organic guitar songwriting.
 The electronica artist Loryn was born from this elemental form of designing music.
 Jointly, signed as Loryn with GoDIY Records, I began offering a licensing/production service for other artists, pitching my original remixes of their songs to opportunities in television.